NLeboucher/GPTesus/README.md

-This is GPTesus, a generator of holy verse.
+This is GPTesus, a generator of holy verses.
 It was trained on the holy Bible to share more of its Truth.

 It's based on the project from nanoGPT project from the saint Karparthy (https://github.com/karpathy/nanoGPT)